Ronmi/laogy/README.md

 - `url`: The url to be processed.
 - `secret`: Your password setted in `SHARED_SERET` or app generated one if you're using `TOTP_SECRET`.
 You can bypass this parameter if authenticating is not enabled.
+- `g-recaptcha-response`: Only used with Google reCAPTCHA, see [official documentation](https://developers.google.com/recaptcha/docs/verify) for detail.

 If success, it returns a JSON-encoded object with `{"data":{"code":"mycode"}}`.
 Otherwise a 4xx or 5xx HTTP status code is returned.